isacciobota/SLMLab-x-GoogleColab/README.md

 ## Files

-- `FreewayRL.ipynb`: Notebook with step-by-step instructions to set up and run SLM Lab in Google Colab.
+- `FreewayRL.ipynb`: Notebook with step-by-step instructions to set up and run SLM Lab in Google Colab
-- `AtariFreewayRLExperiments.pdf`: PDF document presenting the Atari Freeway Game and the experiments conducted.
+- `AtariFreewayRLExperiments.pdf`: PDF document presenting the Atari Freeway Game and the experiments conducted [3]
 - `RL folder`: Folder that should be copied to your Google Drive account if you want to make your life easier when running SLM Lab in Google Colab
 - `RL\configs folder`: Folder that contains all my configuration files for the algorithms I trained on Atary Freeway
-- `RL\*.py`: Modified files from SLM Lab Repository [1] in order to make it work in Google Colab.
+- `RL\*.py`: Modified files from SLM Lab Repository [1] in order to make it work in Google Colab
 - `RL\Roms.rar`: Atari Mania ROM Collection [4]

 ## Prerequisites

-- A Google account to use Google Colab and Google Drive.
+- A Google account to use Google Colab and Google Drive
-- Basic knowledge of Python and Jupyter Notebooks.
+- Basic knowledge of Python and Jupyter Notebooks

 ## Instructions